apache/logging-flume/dev-docs/HowToRelease.md

 Checksum generation for the source and binary artifacts is done by checksum-maven-plugin in the verify phase, an SHA512 checksum is generated

+To avoid unwanted files in the source artifact, create a fresh working copy or run `git clean -xdf` to remove any extra files (this will remove git ignored files like the .idea folder).

       mvn clean package -Psign -DskipTests

 The generated artifacts can be found in the `flume-ng-dist/target` directory